grannycart/grannycart.github.io/maps/index.md

 ## NYC rezoning map
 Created for a unique rezoning initiated in the Two-Bridges neighborhood.
 This rezoning was initiated by local community organizations with limited resources.
 I volunteered to create and update maps required by the Department of City Planning.
+Virtually every detail of this map was set to meet DCP's requirements specifications for rezoning maps.
 * [LES Two-Bridges Area Map for rezoning context](./Area-map_LESCW_20200130.pdf)

 ## Research maps of Chicago